vicentinileonardo/daytrip/README.md

 ## generic ideas

+combining weather and traffic data in order to propose daytrips to users.

+use current location (either automatically retrieved if authorized, or just a parameter inserted) other parameters:  drive distance, only public transportation

+database of points of interests to choose from

-authentication: google and facebook
+authentication: google

 external apis:
 + weather apis
   - tomorrow

-tomtom apis for trafic
++ tomtom apis for trafic
-for the maps: OpenStreetMap, Leaflet, Nominatim (maybe), or just use the tomtom api should be fine
++ for the maps: OpenStreetMap, Leaflet, Nominatim (maybe), or just use the tomtom api should be fine

-api paradigms: REST and GraphQL (we should try to use both)
+api paradigms: REST and GraphQL (probably we should try to use both for different tasks, due to our lab session)

-databases: MongoDB
+databases: MongoDB (on-premise)

-object storage: amazon S3
+object storage (if needed): amazon S3 (cloud-based)

+docker compose for the entire infrastructure